 Walk along the pebble beach shoreline to get the best views of the historic lighthouse, or visit the nearby History Center to explore the structure from within.

-Once you’re done gawking over the lighthouse and learning about its history, try hiking on the Superior Hiking Trail, which offers hikers and backpackers the full North Shore experience by foot.
+Once you’re done gawking over the lighthouse and learning about its history, try hiking on the Superior Hiking Trail.
+This magnificent trail offers hikers and backpackers the full North Shore experience by foot.

 7. Jay Cooke State Park

-Splendid views of the St. Louis River make Jay Cooke one of the best MN state parks on this list.
-The moment you exit the parking lot, you’re treated to picturesque views of St. Louis River – a tributary for Lake Superior, which lies 20 miles to the north.
+Splendid views of the St. Louis River make Jay Cooke one of the best state parks in Minnesota on this list, and CERTAINLY one of the best Minnesota state parks in spring.
+The moment you exit the parking lot, you’re treated to picturesque views of the St. Louis River – a tributary of Lake Superior, which lies 20 miles to the north.

-Jay Cooke’s rugged land formations make it the perfect playground for bikers, backpackers, horseback riders, skiers, and hikers.
 Throughout the park, the St. Louis River makes its presence felt through steep valleys, water-eroded gorges, and massive rock formations.
-The park comes alive in spring and fall where wildflowers bloom and the environs burst with vivid colors.
+The park comes alive in spring and fall when wildflowers bloom and the environs burst with vivid colors.

 Jay Cooke has over 50 miles of some of Minnesota’s best hiking trails.
 Travelers who brave the steep terrain in Carlton Trail will be rewarded with the best views of the park, but you can also walk across the swinging suspension bridge above the raging St. Louis River.